 Mutual Of Omaha doesn’t offer every Medigap plan option.
 They focus on Plan F, Plan G, and Plan N. These three plans are the most popular Medicare Supplement plan letters and provide some of the best coverage you can get to go along with Medicare.

 Plan F is the most popular Medicare Supplement plan.
-The reason it has been consistently the top plan is that you simply pay your monthly premium.
+It has been consistently the top plan because you simply pay your monthly premium.

 Plan F will pay your portion of the Medicare costs.
-Some of the costs it’ll cover are the Part B deductible, Medicare Part A deductible, copays, and coinsurance.
+It’ll cover the Part B deductible, Medicare Part A deductible, copays, and coinsurance.

 Plan G is the most popular plan for beneficiaries starting Medicare.
 With similar coverage to Plan F and a more affordable premium, Plan G is a very good option.
 The only difference in coverage between the two is that Plan G doesn’t cover the Medicare Part B deductible.